 4. Cultural shame and sexual scripts

-• Start with self-connection.
-Set aside performance and tune into what feels good — touch, fantasy, movement, or breath.
-Masturbation, body mapping, or just noticing sensation can be powerful tools for reawakening desire.
+Start with self-connection.
+Set aside performance entirely and tune into what feels good: touch, fantasy, movement, breath.
+Masturbation, body mapping, or simply noticing sensation without any goal can be genuinely powerful tools for waking desire back up slowly.

-• Take the pressure off sex.
-Think of intimacy as a spectrum — from cuddling and kissing to sensual massage or shared pleasure without penetration.
-Reframing what ‘counts’ as sex can reignite desire gently and organically.
+Take the pressure off sex.
+Intimacy exists on a spectrum, from cuddling and skin contact to sensual massage or shared pleasure without penetration.
+Reframing what counts as intimacy, rather than holding sex to one narrow definition, often reignites desire more effectively than trying harder to want the thing you have been avoiding.

 You don’t need to “fix” yourself.
 You start by meeting yourself with softness and curiosity.
 Because rediscovering desire isn’t about returning to how things were — it’s about rewriting your sensual story.